jcheminform/cpvsAPI/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.11 	Running the CPVSAPI Docker container for 1QCF receptor and linking to MariaDB container

-#### Note:
-You must use the correct MARIADB_IP you found in the section 1.5, otherwise the cpvsapi docker container won’t be able to connect the MariaDB database.
+#### Note: You must use the correct MARIADB_IP you found in the section 1.5, otherwise the cpvsapi docker container won’t be able to connect the MariaDB database.

 <pre>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;docker run --detach --name test-cpvs -e MARIADB_IP='172.17.0.2' -e MARIADB_PASSWORD='mariadb_root' -e RECEPTOR_NAME='HCK Tyrosine kinase' -e RECEPTOR_PDBCODE='1QCF' --link test-mariadb:mariadb -p 9000:9000 laeeq/cpvsapi:1QCF-0.0.1</pre>

-So what we have done here?
-We executed new container test-cpvs and using `--link`</pre>  we linked it to the test-mariadb docker container which was already running. `-p 9000:9000</pre>` is used to publish test-cpvs port to localhost.
+So what have we done here?
+We executed a new container test-cpvs and using `--link` we linked it to the test-mariadb docker container which was already running. `-p 9000:9000` is used to publish test-cpvs port to localhost.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.12 Trying out the cpvs rest api for one receptor i.e. 1QCF

-Open any web browser and access the 9000 port of the running test-cpvs Docker container we published to local machine.
+Open any web browser and access the 9000 port of the running test-cpvs Docker container we published to the local machine.
 Try the following in any web browser.

 <pre>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://localhost:9000</pre>